tanaikech/DocsServiceApp/README.md

 - Retrieve all comments in Google Spreadsheet as an object including the cell range and comments.
 - Insert images in cells of Google Spreadsheet using the image blob.
 - Create new Google Spreadsheet by setting the custom header and footer.
+- Retrieve cell coordinates of cells with the quote prefix.

 ### [Google Slides](#googleslides)